TorrensJoaquin/GERG2008/README.md

 Github page in the following link...
 ## https://torrensjoaquin.github.io/GERG2008/

-## The methane number according to EN16726 is also added as a GERG Result.
+## The methane number according to EN16726 is also added as a result.